Getting head-turning 360 waves is no easy task. It requires patience, perseverance, and good tools to get you there.

 In short, club brushes are the ones with short handles.
 Wave brushes, on the other hand, have long handles.
 How they differ in performance is what really matters for you.

 With wave brushes, you can do long strokes and they cover a lot of areas.
 You can use them to tame from your crown to your hairline.

 Conversely, with club brushes, you need to make short strokes.
 Therefore, you need to start at the front part of your hair and make short strokes.
 Unlike wave brushes, with club brushes, you need to divide your waves into smaller chunks and give attention to each area individually.
 They are also good at nicking your edges.

 Thus, with club brushes, you are more accurate and precise but you will have to make a lot of strokes.
 Wave brushes cover bigger areas in each stroke and require less work.
 In short, it is up to your preference how you see these brushes.
 Otherwise, no real difference in performance when it comes to club brush vs wave brush.
 We would recommend keeping both at hand and use for specific purposes.

 If you know anything about waves, you would know that brushing is of utmost importance.
 Therefore, choosing the right brush means you are on the right path to scene-stealing waves.

-With different types of wave brushes come different attributes that you can sift through to get to the right product for you.
+With different types of waves, brushes come different attributes that you can sift through to get the right product for you.
 Generally, if you wish to have smooth-looking waves, a round brush works just fine.
 Whereas, paddle brush has a larger size so you can use it to keep your hair frizz-free most of the time.
-Although round brush cannot be used at all times for freeing up frizziness, you can carry them easily while traveling.
+Although round brushes cannot be used at all times for freeing up frizziness, you can carry them easily while traveling.